From 3M Health Information Systems

 I am always looking for feedback and if you would like me to cover a story, please let me know!
 Leave me a comment below or ask a question on my blogger profile page.

-“Juggy” Jagannathan, PhD, is Director of Research for 3M M*Modal and is an AI Evangelist with four decades of experience in AI and Computer Science research.
+“Juggy” Jagannathan, PhD, is an AI Evangelist with four decades of experience in AI and Computer Science research.